-Name and Municipality of Residence Position with the Company Director Since Principal Occupation during the five preceding years (4) Director Classification Dennis Gibson Oakville, ON, Ontario CFO Not Applicable Mr. Gibson is the Chief Financial Officer of the Company since July 1, 2010.
+Name and Municipality of Residence Position with the Company Director Since Principal Occupation during the five preceding years (4) Director Classification Dennis Gibson CFO Not Mr. Gibson is the Chief Financial Officer of the Not Applicable Oakville, ON, Ontario Applicable Company since July 1, 2010.
 He is also CFO of Laramide Resources Ltd. since 2006, and CFO of Cypherpunk Holdings Inc. since 2018.
 He is former Chief Financial Officer of Forrester Metals Inc., from September 2014 to June 2017, and prior thereto Vice-President, Chief Financial Officer and Corporate Secretary of Vector Intermediaries Inc.; and, former Chief Financial Officer of Aquiline Resources Inc. (2006-2009).
-Not Applicable

-- (1) Member of the Company's Audit committee. - (2) Member of the Company's Compensation committee. - (3) Member of the Corporate Governance and Nomination Committee. - (4) Information provided by the individuals.
+(1) Member of the Company's Audit committee.

+(2) Member of the Company's Compensation committee.

+(3) Member of the Corporate Governance and Nomination Committee.

+(4) Information provided by the individuals.

-As a group, the directors and executive officers of the Company beneficially own, control or direct, or exercise control or directly or indirectly, over 7,802,149 Common Shares representing approximately 5.38% of the Company's total issued and outstanding Common Shares.
+As a group, the directors and executive officers of the Company beneficially own, control or direct, or exercise control or direction, directly or indirectly, over 8,626,949 Common Shares representing approximately 5.08% of the Company's total issued and outstanding Common Shares.